digital-asset/daml/docs/source/app-dev/authorization.rst

 However as an application developer it can be helpful to understand the format of access tokens to debug problems.

-All Daml ledgers represent access tokens as `JSON Web Tokens (JWTs) <https://datatracker.ietf.org/doc/html/rfc7519>`_, and there are two formats of their JSON payload in use by Daml ledgers.
+All Daml ledgers represent access tokens as `JSON Web Tokens (JWTs) <https://datatracker.ietf.org/doc/html/rfc7519>`_, and there are two formats of the JSON payload in use by Daml ledgers.

 Custom Daml claims access tokens